 Udei Station is a medium octahedrite that contains a high proportion of silicates and troilite.
 Silicate inclusions range in size from single grains to as large as 8 cm, and they are composed of enstatite, olivine, oligoclase, and diopside representing various subchondritic rock types including basaltgabbro, feldspathic orthopyroxenite, lherzolite, and harzburgite.
 Some of the inclusions crystallized from a low degree partial melt (~310%) reaching a peak temperature of <1180°C, while others represent a partial melt residue (Ruzicka and Hutson, 2009).
 Identification of an FeO-poor, Na-rich gabbroic inclusion similar to one found in Caddo County is only the second discovery of such material.
 It was concluded that interstitial silicate melt migration and removal occurred, assisted by CO gas (now manifest as graphite), while low abundances of metallic melt (~37%) became trapped in veins between solid silicate assemblages (Ruzicka and Hutson, 2009).
 One plausible model involves impact processing within small melt pools that led to brecciation and mixing of rock clasts from different locations having different thermal histories (ranging from igneous to chondritic) with metallic melt.
 These melt pools were then slowly cooled, consistent with burial within a deep regolith.

-A formation model which accounts for such a wide variety of inclusions and disparate petrographic evidence was proposed by Ruzicka and Hutson (2009) and Ruzicka (2014).
+A formation model that accounts for such a wide variety of inclusions and disparate petrographic evidence was proposed by Ruzicka and Hutson (2009) and Ruzicka (2014).
 They conceive of a major collisional disruption/jumbling of a partially molten, incompletely differentiated planetesimal.
 They consider winonaites to be derived from the outer layers of this body.
 At the same time, they envision the IAB complex irons that were more rapidly cooled, exhibit older IXe ages, and which are Ni-rich, to have derived from the middle layers, while those that were more slowly cooled, exhibit younger IXe ages, and which are Ni-poor, to have derived from the lowest layers.
 This was a severe impact that mixed material from different depths on the parent bodysolid subchondritic material from the cooler regions, and fractionated material from very hot regionscausing metallic melt to be injected into the silicates.

 Udei Station has a ClAr-based CRE age of 123 m.y.
 (Albrecht et al., 2000).
 It plots as an anomalous member of group IAB in several regards.
 It contains a clast best described as a peridotite, composed of the most Fe-rich mafic minerals found among IAB irons.
 Some variability in appearance is apparent in some members of this grouplet, as can be seen in the Four Corners meteorite.
 The specimen shown above is a 26.3 g partial slice exhibiting a high content of silicates.